Graham Greene: Oxford University

 He attended Balliol College, Oxford, to study history.
-During 1922 Greene was for a short time a member of the Communist Party of Great Britain, and sought an invitation to the new Soviet Union, of which nothing came.
-In 1925, while he was an undergraduate at Balliol, his first work, a poorly received volume of poetry titled Babbling April, was published.
+During this period Greene was for a short time a member of the Communist Party of Great Britain.
+(Note: His biographers variously date his membership to 1924 or 1925; Greene himself remembered it as four weeks in 1923.
+He described his undergraduate self as having "no scrap of Marxist belief" but hoping for "a free trip to Moscow and Leningrad, cities which six years after the Revolution still had a romantic appeal".
+In the 1950s, he was refused entry to the USA because of his youthful dalliance.)
+While he was an undergraduate at Balliol, his first book, a poorly received volume of poetry titled Babbling April, was published.

 Greene had periodic bouts of depression while at Oxford, and largely kept to himself.
 Of Greene's time at Oxford, his contemporary Evelyn Waugh noted that: "Graham Greene looked down on us (and perhaps all undergraduates) as childish and ostentatious.
 He certainly shared in none of our revelry."
 He graduated in 1925 with a second-class degree.